seanfisk/emacs-el-get/README.markdown

 	<a href="http://seanfisk.github.com/emacs/images/screenshots/1-el-get-install.png"><img alt="el-get install" src="http://seanfisk.github.com/emacs/images/screenshots/1-el-get-install.png" width="421" height="448"></a>

 	This means `el-get` has been installed and is ready to start installing packages.

 1. Next, kill Emacs (`M-x kill-emacs`) and start it back up again.
 Lots of packages should now begin to be installed.
 At some point, the package installation may stop and you may be show a screen like this:

 	<a href="http://seanfisk.github.com/emacs/images/screenshots/2-end-of-buffer.png"><img alt="End of buffer" src="http://seanfisk.github.com/emacs/images/screenshots/2-end-of-buffer.png" width="421" height="448"></a>

 1. Don't worry, this is not unexpected.
 What you should now do is find the init file with `C-x C-f ~/.emacs.d/init.el`:

 	<a href="http://seanfisk.github.com/emacs/images/screenshots/3-find-file-init.png"><img alt="Find init file" src="http://seanfisk.github.com/emacs/images/screenshots/3-find-file-init.png" width="421" height="448"></a>

 1. Once you have it open, you can now evaluate the init file without having to restart Emacs with `M-x eval-buffer`, like so:

 	<a href="http://seanfisk.github.com/emacs/images/screenshots/4-eval-buffer-init.png"><img alt="Eval buffer init" src="http://seanfisk.github.com/emacs/images/screenshots/4-eval-buffer-init.png" width="421" height="448"></a>

 1. If any further errors occur, simply run `eval-buffer` once again.
 You may have to restart a couple times as well.
 It should all work out in the end, and you should see a screen similar to the following:

 	<a href="http://seanfisk.github.com/emacs/images/screenshots/5-done.png"><img alt="Done" src="http://seanfisk.github.com/emacs/images/screenshots/5-done.png" width="421" height=449"></a>

 1. If the installation errors out permanently, please submit an issue or contact me.

 Notes
 -----

 Following the Emacs Kicker, I've changed the default shortcut for `kill-emacs` of `C-x C-c` to `ido-switch-buffer`.
 I've reassigned `kill-emacs` to `C-x q` to keep an easy shortcut.
 Of course, you can always still close Emacs with `M-x kill-emacs`.

 Credits
 -------

 Thanks to Dimitri Fontaine for creating the Emacs Kicker and el-get!

-Thanks to my friends Siva and Paul for providing feedback on the config!
+Thanks to my friends Siva, Paul, and Jared for providing feedback on the config!

 And of course, thanks to [GNU](http://www.gnu.org/) and [RMS](http://stallman.org/) for creating this awesome editor!